Read the information below about using relative pronouns. Then, when you are ready, try these relative pronoun practice

 He remembered my birthday, which was really surprising.

 The relative pronouns who, that and whom describe people.
 Who/that is used for the subject (he / she...) and whom is used for the object (him / her) and after prepositions, but a lot of English speakers now just use who for both.
 That is also generally considered less formal.

 Nick married a doctor.
 He met her on holiday.

-Nick married a doctor whom he met on holiday. (grammatically correct as it replaces her)
+Nick married the doctor whom he met on holiday. (grammatically correct as it replaces her)

-Nick married a doctor who he met on holiday. (not really correct, but very common)
+Nick married the doctor who/that he met on holiday. (not really correct, but very common)

 Note that we always use whom after a preposition in non-defining relative clauses: